Median arcuate ligament syndrome: Epidemiology

 It is estimated that in 10–24% of normal, asymptomatic individuals, the median arcuate ligament crosses in front of (anterior to) the celiac artery, causing some degree of compression.
 Approximately 1% of these individuals exhibit severe compression associated with symptoms of MALS.
 The syndrome most commonly affects individuals between 20 and 40 years old, and is more common in women, particularly thin women.
+It is also commonly associated with Ehlers–Danlos syndrome.

 History

 Celiac artery compression was first observed by Benjamin Lipshutz in 1917.
 MALS was first described by Pekka-Tapani Harjola in 1963 and subsequently by J. David Dunbar and Samuel Marable in 1965.
 It has also been called Harjola-Marable syndrome and Marable syndrome.